Debunking the Myths of Fundraising

 Tom Wolf is founder of WolfBrown, a consultancy, and a former lecturer at Harvard University.
 He authored the book, "How to Connect with Donors and Double the Money You Raise."March 20, 2018

+One fundraising challenge for nonprofits is the constant worry about whether or not they’re getting enough cash donations.
 Sure, we always think about soliciting money when we think of fundraising, but money is only one of the most obvious forms of support.
-Support can also come in the form of people donating time, manufactured goods, food, space, or a host of other things that furthers the work of the organization.
+Fundraising support can also come in the form of people donating time, manufactured goods, food, space, or a host of other things that furthers the work of the organization.

 Here is an example: Anita wants to start a school and she needs donated temporary space and equipment.
 She can ask for cash, but receiving donated space, computers, desks and chairs, is also a success with the same result.
 In many communities, cash is scarce, but the things cash can buy are not.

 Remember this important caveat.
 In-kind gifts are only valuable if you can use them.
 For example, I have seen situations where food banks have piles of cans of food whose expiration dates have passed.
-Or offices were old surplus computer equipment has been donated but is obsolete.
+Similarly, I’ve seen offices were old surplus computer equipment has been donated, but it’s obsolete and unusable.
 Sometimes a gift will have some monetary value; consider a painting.
 But it will take a lot of time and expense to turn it into cash.

-I always advise people to solicit in-kind gifts that you need, and to be careful about accepting those that you do not.
+When learning to work around this first fundraising challenge for nonprofits, I always advise people to solicit in-kind gifts that you need and to be careful about accepting those that you do not.

-I have had many students tell me: “I can never be a good fundraiser because I do not know people who have a lot of money.”
+I have had many students say: “I can never be a good fundraiser because I do not know people who have a lot of money.

 Do you have a loving family?
 Do you have good friends?
 If the answer to either question is yes, then you can probably start a fundraising program.